-File Configuration fields: szSMTPServer

-Description: This is the Name or IP address of the mail server to be used for forwarding messages.
+File Configuration fields: szSMTPServer Description: This is the Name or IP address of the mail server to be used for forwarding messages.
 You can either use an IPv4, an IPv6 Address or a Hostname that resolves to an IPv4 or IPv6 Address.
 Please note that this server must be able to relay messages if the recipient is not hosted at this server.
 Be sure to contact your mail server's administrator if in doubt on this issue.

-final destination must be permitted.
+The service expects to talk to a standard SMTP mail server.
+Message relaying to the final destination must be permitted.